 Understanding that is gained through making is often undervalued in planning processes and thought to be secondary to verbal knowledge.
-In collaboration with urban planner James Rojas this phase we worked with residents of Brownsville to build what they wanted to see in a more equitable version of their city.
+In collaboration with urban planner James Rojas this phase brought residents of Brownsville together to build what they wanted to see in a more equitable version of their city.

 Experimental, body based (somatic) knowledge can often be left out of planning processes.
-We wanted to know what can residents tell us not only about what their body feels and knows about the existing Brownsville but also about the future more equitable version of the city.
+We wanted to know what residents could tell us not only about what their body feels and knows about the existing Brownsville, but also about the future, more equitable version of the city.

 The Plan de Arte cívico Del Pueblo Entero